Seldom-SE/Seldom-SE.github.io/index.md

 stay in the same power state, or contradict itself, making it impossible for it to be in either state.
 I would have made a much simpler algorithm that allows the game to make inconsistencies and just design around it, but I wanted to incorporate these contradictions into a game mechanic, flavored as alternating current.
 Having to update the solver every time I wanted to add a new mechanic is what drove me away from this project, but I plan to return to it eventually, with a more robust and abstract solver.

 ### Mystery Castle (May 2022 - July 2022)

 <video src="https://user-images.githubusercontent.com/38388947/200753144-97823c41-cd99-4ba9-99a6-4d9d1a929ca2.mp4" data-canonical-src="https://user-images.githubusercontent.com/38388947/200753144-97823c41-cd99-4ba9-99a6-4d9d1a929ca2.mp4" controls="controls" muted="muted" class="d-block rounded-bottom-2 border-top width-fit" style="max-height:640px;">
 </video>

-After I graduated college, I started working on a game with some friends.
+After I graduated from college, I started working on a game with some friends.
 I pitched this idea for a mystery game to them, and they liked it, so we got started.
 I did the programming and scripting, and we also had an artist, writer, and another scripter.
 I got the game to a state where the team could start rapidly adding content, while I work on making the game